Tony133/laravel-api-rest/README.md

-# Lavarel Api Rest
+# Laravel Api Rest
-Simple example of a REST API with Lavarel 5.3
+Simple example of a REST API with Laravel 5.3

 ## Install with Composer